 How Musim Mas Improves Yields Without the use of GMOs

-Leading oil palm manufacturers have been researching ways to improve the productivity and yields of the crop over the years.
-Musim Mas believes that the growth in oil palm production should be fueled by better-yielding seeds, not land expansion.
-Yet, the group has not been using genetically modified organisms (GMOs) to better yields.
+Leading palm oil producers have been researching ways to improve the productivity and yields of Fresh Fruit Bunches (FFBs) over the years.
+Musim Mas believes that the growth in palm oil production should be fueled by better-yielding seeds, not land expansion.
+Yet, the group has not been using genetically modified organisms (GMOs) to improve yields.
 How has the group gone about this?

 How is this different from genetic modification?

-Oil palm yield improvements at Musim Mas rely on selective breeding from two parental palms.
+Yield improvements at Musim Mas rely on selective breeding from two parental palms.
 This is unlike the approach taken by most corn, soya and canola producers, where genetic modification is the preferred method for improving yields and desirable characteristics.
-Essentially, the approach taken in the oil palm industry is artificial selection instead of using genetic engineering or genetic modification.
+Essentially, the approach taken in the palm oil industry is artificial selection instead of using genetic engineering or genetic modification.

 Methods used in the industry can range from simple tools, such as selecting specific palms or more complex methods to accelerate the process of artificial selection, also known as selective breeding.
 Such methods include studying molecular markers to identify a particular aspect of a genotype to single out offspring with improved yield components or desired growth characteristics.
 This is the mating of seeds with the best characteristics, such as high oil yields and high fertility, to produce offspring that possess these qualities and is the approach taken at Musim Mas.